PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Provider: Creates compliance artifacts - CE marking, conformity assessment, technical documentation (Annex IV), risk management system, human oversight mechanisms, post-market monitoring.

-Deployer: Verifies proper use - FRIA before deployment (public bodies/public service providers), logs/documentation retained 6+ months, human oversight during operation.
+Deployer: Verifies proper use - FRIA before deployment (public bodies/public service providers), maintain logs and documentation of outputs and decisions (retain for at least 6 months), human oversight during operation, monitor AI system performance regularly, report serious incidents.

 Importer: Verifies artifacts exist and are valid.
 Gatekeepers for non-EU providers.